 The T had a standard engine and upswept touring handlebars, the TS a stronger engine and flat handlebars.

-The C type had 27×4 wired-on tyres, 140 mm wide mudguards and a steering damper The standard versions had 120 mm wide mudguards and 700×80 wired-on tyres.
+The C type had 27×4 wired-on tires, 140 mm wide mudguards and a steering damper The standard versions had 120 mm wide mudguards and 700×80 wired-on tires.
 In 1928 the HTS code was changed to HST.